coleifer/peewee/docs/peewee/schema.rst

 -----------------

 Peewee does not include a built-in migration system.
-For schema changes in an existing deployment - adding columns, dropping columns, renaming tables, modifying indexes - use one of the following approaches.
+For schema changes in an existing deployment (adding columns, dropping columns, renaming tables, modifying indexes), use one of the following approaches.

 Playhouse migrate module
 ^^^^^^^^^^^^^^^^^^^^^^^^^